zumasys/docs/site/jbase/jbc/ioctl/README.md

 ```
 INCLUDE JBC.h
-OPEN "MD" TO FILEVAR1 ELSE ...
+OPEN "MD" TO fileVar1 ELSE ...
-OPEN "MD" TO FILEVAR2 ELSE ...
+OPEN "MD" TO fileVar2 ELSE ...
-IF IOCTL(FILEVAR1,JIOCTL_COMMAND_CONVERT,"RB") ...
+IF IOCTL(fileVar1,JIOCTL_COMMAND_CONVERT, "RB") ...
 ```

-In the above example, any future file operations using variable **FILEVAR1** will be controlled by the change forced in the **IOCTL()** request.
-Any file operations using variable **FILEVAR2** will not be affected and will use the default file operation.
+In the above example, any future file operations using variable **fileVar1** will be controlled by the change forced in the **IOCTL()** request.
+Any file operations using variable **fileVar2** will not be affected and will use the default file operation.

 Input to the **IOCTL()** is a string of controls delimited by a comma that tell the database driver what to do.